jsourati/accelerate-discoveries/README.md

 ```

 ## Evaluating Inferred Materials
 The evaluation will be done based on the ground-truth discoveries saved as `data/thrm_groundtruth_discs.json`.
-For instance, we can compute the year-wise cumulative precision of the predicted materials as follows:
+For instance, for the example given above, we can compute the year-wise cumulative precision of the predicted materials based on the ground-truth discoveries made in or after the prediction year (i.e., 2001):
 ```
 import json